 - 6 peaches up to 8 depending on the size

 Make the dough

 - Knead the dough with the dough hook attachment for at least 10 minutes, the dough should pull away from the edges of the bowl.
-It should be a very soft dough but not be sticky.
+It should be a very soft dough but might still stick to the bowl.